Greg-T8/Notebook/topics/technologies/microsoft_purview/sensitive_information_types.md

 ![](img/2023-04-26-04-17-16.png)

-#### Troubleshooting
-You receive the **Fingerprint Rule Package found in EXO but not EOP** message.
+If you receive the **Fingerprint Rule Package found in EXO but not EOP** message, wait a few minutes and try again.

 ![](img/2023-04-26-04-08-44.png)

-Solution: wait a few minutes and try again

 ### Matching
 For partial matching specify percentage values for low, medium, and high.
 You can do this in the portal or using the `ThresholdConfig` parameter in PowerShell.